Turkey in the Eurovision Song Contest

-History
+Participation

 Türkiye Radyoları, the national radio broadcasting service of Turkey, was one of the founding members of the European Broadcasting Union (EBU) in 1950 along with other twenty-two broadcasting organisations; after beginning regular television broadcasts in December 1971, it would renew its EBU membership on 26 August 1972 fold as Türkiye Radyo ve Televizyon Kurumu (TRT).
 Its membership in the EBU is possible since Turkey is within the European Broadcasting Area and is a member of the Council of Europe.

 As a full member of the EBU, TRT is eligible to participate in the Eurovision Song Contest.
 It had participated in the contest representing Turkey since its in 1975 until the in 2012.
 TRT televised the contest between and 2012, even during the years in which it did not enter the competition.

+History

 1970s

 Turkey made its debut at the 1975 contest in Stockholm. did not take part in the contest for "unknown reasons" according to the EBU, but it was later revealed that the withdrawal was in protest of Turkey's debut and their invasion of Cyprus in 1974.
 TRT organized a to select the first ever Turkish entrant to the Eurovision Song Contest.
 The final took place on 9 February 1975 in the studios of TRT and was hosted by Bülend Özveren.
 106 songs were submitted for the national final.
 The winning song, "Seninle Bir Dakika" ("A minute with you") by Semiha Yankı, was picked by averaging the ranks from the professional jury and people's jury.
 At the close of voting during the contest, the song received only three points from and placed last.